threatrack/ghidra-patchdiff-correlator/README.md

 4. Run some `Reference` Correlators.
 5. `Accept` matches.
 6. **Repeat "conventional" matching until the function you are after has been accepted**.
-7. Run a `Bulk * Match` with **`Only match accepted matches`** select.
+7. Run a `Bulk * Match` Correlator with **`Only match accepted matches`** select.
 This will produce a scoring for your accepted matches for similarity of the functions.

 ### Hints